-Indian Maoism can be traced to a violent uprising of 1967, which began in the West Bengal village of Naxalbari.
-Though eventually quelled, the revolt became the impetus for an insurgency which effectively controls vast swathes of land in Central and Eastern India, the so-called Red Corridor.
-The Red Corridor runs through Jharkand, West Bengal, Orissa, Bihar, Chhattisgarh and Andra Pradesh and reaches into Uttar Pradesh and Karnataka.
+Indian Maoism can be traced to a violent uprising in 1967 which began in the West Bengal village of Naxalbari.
+Though eventually quelled, the revolt became the impetus for an insurgency that effectively controls vast swathes of land in Central and Eastern India, the so-called Red Corridor.
+The Corridor runs through Jharkand, West Bengal, Orissa, Bihar, Chhattisgarh and Andra Pradesh and reaches into Uttar Pradesh and Karnataka.
 India’s Maoists refer to themselves as Naxalites.

 In 1980, the militant Peoples War Group (PWG), a major Naxalite faction, began guerrilla-style attacks against the state police, who responded with extrajudicial executions of suspected Naxalites.
 In 2002, the state government of Andhra Pradesh banned the PWG.
 In response, the PWG intensified attacks against politicians, police officers and land and business owners.
 In October 2003, an assassination attempt on the Chief Minister of Andhra Pradesh, Nara Chandrababu Naidu, was blamed on the PWG.